rbergenl/autofarm/DEVELOPER.md

 ## Prerequisites
 - Have a Google account
-- Have a Github account and a repository created
+- Have a Github account and a repository created (default branch set to develop)
 - Login to Cloud9 with your Github account and start a workspace attached to the repository
 - Create a project in console.firebase.google.com (and enable Firestore in the Database section)